 G. elwesii “Epiphany” Acq.
 2015.
 January 15 th 2017 to late February.
 A species variant with a single inner segment mark. ________________

 G. elwesii “Cedric’s Prolific”.
 Acq.2010.
 January 15 th 2017 to late February.
 A vigorous cultivar of the species.
+Distinctive very pointed flower scape which grows tall before the flower eventually emerges.
+Faint green tips to the outer segments.
 One of our favourite snowdrops.

 G. nivalis WHSH TNE.
 Acq.
 2010.
 January 15 th 2017 to late February.
 A local native species variant. _________________